BlockchainCommons/crypto-commons/Docs/sskr-users.md

 ## Where is SSKR Available?

-Though the examples here demonstrate SSKR with Gordian Guardian, SSKR is a Blockchain Commons specification that we are making available to wallet manufacturers.
+Though the examples here demonstrate SSKR with Gordian SeedTool, SSKR is a Blockchain Commons specification that we are making available to wallet manufacturers.
 We expect to see it become widely used in other products.

 ## What is the Foundation of SSKR?